 - The phosphorus and magnesium content in coconut milk helps to build healthy muscles

-- Keep your baby's skin glow as its rich in Copper
+- Keep your baby's skin glowing as its rich in Copper

 - Vitamin C in coconut milk improves immunity in children

-- Helps to relieve from constipation due to its electrolytes and healthy fats
+- It helps to relieve constipation due to its electrolytes and healthy fats

 - One cup of coconut milk contains 25% 0f daily iron, which prevents anemia in children.